qwilka/qwilka.github.io/_posts/2018-04-19-introducing-qwilka-gis.md

 </p>

 To start with, I will focus on adding data provided by [WMS](https://en.wikipedia.org/wiki/Web_Map_Service) (web map service) providers, because that's the easiest to set up, it merely involves passing on data that is hosted on the provider's WMS server.
-Presently there is subsea infrastructure data from the [NPD](http://www.npd.no/en/About-us/Available-data/) (Norwegian Petroleum Directorate) and the [Irish Government](https://data.gov.ie/dataset/offshore-gas-pipeline).
+Presently there are subsea infrastructure data from the [NPD](http://www.npd.no/en/About-us/Available-data/) (Norwegian Petroleum Directorate) and the [Irish Government](https://data.gov.ie/dataset/offshore-gas-pipeline).
 I will be adding more open WMS data in due course, as I identify suitable providers.

 There are many other authorities providing subsea infrastructure data in various formats which usually require some processing to convert into a format that can be rendered on the GIS.
 I am planning to add these data also, in due course.
 Here is a list of some of the open subsea data that I am planning to look at: